mdn/content/files/en-us/web/css/anchor-size/index.md

 ## Description

-The `anchor-size()` function enables a positioned element's sizing, position, and margin values to be expressed in terms of an anchor element's dimensions; it returns a {{cssxref("length")}} value representing the dimension of a specific anchor element the positioned element's property values are being set relative to.
+The `anchor-size()` function enables a positioned element's sizing, position, and margin values to be expressed in terms of an anchor element's dimensions; it returns a {{cssxref("length")}} value representing the dimension of a specific anchor element the positioned element's property values are set relative to.
 It is a valid value for [sizing, inset, and margin properties](#properties_that_accept_anchor-size_function_values) set on anchor-positioned elements.

 The length returned is the vertical or horizontal size of an anchor element or its containing block.
 The dimension used is defined by the `<anchor-size>` parameter.
 If that parameter is omitted, the dimension used will match the axis of the sizing, position, or margin property is it set on.
+So for example:

+- `width: anchor-size()` is equivalent to `width: anchor-size(width)`.
+- `top: anchor-size()` is equivalent to `top: anchor-size(height)`.
+- `margin-inline-end: anchor-size()` is equivalent to `margin-inline-end: anchor-size(self-inline)`. `margin-inline-end: anchor-size()` is also equivalent to `margin-inline-end: anchor-size(width)` in horizontal writing modes, or `margin-inline-end: anchor-size(height)` in vertical writing modes.

 The anchor element used as the basis for the dimension length is the element with the `anchor-name` specified in the `<anchor-name>` parameter.
 If more than one element has the same anchor name, the last element with that anchor name in the DOM order is used.